-• We incorporated elements of unpredictability in our audit.

-• We considered the outcome of our other audit procedures and evaluated whether any findings or misstatements were indicative of fraud.
-If so, we re-evaluated our assessment of fraud risk and its resulting impact on our audit procedures.
+We incorporated an element of unpredictability in our audit.
+We reviewed lawyer's letters and correspondence with regulators.
+During the audit, we remained alert to indications of fraud.
+We also considered the outcome of our other audit procedures and evaluated whether any findings were indicative of fraud or non-compliance of laws and regulations.
+Whenever we identify any indications of fraud, we re-evaluate our fraud risk assessment and its impact on our audit procedures.